The Human–AI Semantic Declaration Interface

 Universal Interface Design

-Simple everyday interactions may use only minimal declarations.
+Simple interactions may use minimal declarations.

-More complex or high-impact decisions can require full semantic declaration.
+High-impact systems require full semantic declaration.

 The Purpose